Charter

 Members of the IAB are elected by the Board of Trustees to serve terms of two years.
 Terms are renewable in the discretion of the Trustees subject to a limit of ten consecutive years of service; International Advisors may be re-elected after a one-year absence.
 Generally, the IAB should have between 10 to 20 members who represent the global diversity of the University’s alumni and friends.

-A Chair and a Vice Chair of the IAB are elected annually by the Board of Trustees; to strengthen ties between both groups, the IAB Chair should also serve as a Vice Chair of the Board of Trustees.
-The leadership liaison to the IAB will be the President of the University, with support from the Vice President and Associate Provost for Global Programs and the Senior Vice President of Development & Alumni Relations.
+A Chair and a Vice Chair of the IAB are elected annually by the Board of Trustees; to strengthen ties between both groups, a member of the Board of Trustees will generally serve as the IAB Chair.
+The leadership liaison to the IAB will be the President of the University.